- January 16, 2019

 "Dev\_me" is a simulation game where you play as an indie game developer, managing your time and resources to meet basic needs, create games, and build a following.
 With a unique game topic system and skill-based character development, you'll face the challenges of working alone and decide whether to prioritize high-quality games or audience engagement.
 Your choices in programming, design, and marketing will significantly impact your success.

-- The game has a charming art style and a relaxing atmosphere, making it enjoyable for casual play.
+- The game has a charming pixel art style and a compelling gameplay loop that can be enjoyable for casual play.

 - The game suffers from a lack of content and depth, making it feel repetitive and grindy, especially in the early stages.